scriptotek/alma-newbooks-db/readme.md

     $ npm run prod

-Copy `.env.example` to `.env` and edit it to include your database connection configuration and an Alma API key from [Developer Network](https://developers.exlibrisgroup.com) (If you use SAML login, it needs read access to both Analytics and Users, otherwise just Analytics.
+Copy `.env.example` to `.env` and edit it to include your database connection configuration and an Alma API key from [Developer Network](https://developers.exlibrisgroup.com) (It needs read access to both Analytics and Users.
 In the future, access to Bibs might also be needed).

+For more configuration options, see `config/alma.php`, `config/saml2_settings.php` and other files in the `config` directory.

 Then create the database tables using:

     $ php artisan migrate